mikekazakov/nimble-commander/Docs/SyntaxHighlighting.md

 In addition to the styles mapping, the settings file also provides the name of the lexer to be used, lists of keywords, and lexer properties.

-These JSON files are all located in the application directory `SyntaxHighlighting`, which is currently non-modifiable.
-In the future, Nimble Commander will support overriding with files placed in the `~/Library/Application Support/...` directory.
+These JSON files are located in the application's `SyntaxHighlighting` directory, shipped with the application.
 This directory also contains the `Main.json` file, which defines the list of known languages, their file masks, and the filenames of the settings for each language.

+Nimble Commander supports overriding these settings with files placed in the `~/Library/Application Support/Nimble Commander/SyntaxHighlighting` directory.
+Any file will first be looked for in the `Application Support` directory, and if not found, in the application directory.
+Changes in the overrides directory will be automatically picked up by Nimble Commander, and the next time the Viewer is shown, the updated settings will be used.

 ## Helper Tool